 No matter tall or short, big or small, skinny or fatty, one girl with 3 men, four of them settle down to their beds and sides, and get ready to their weekend shows and parties.

 Social parties are invented by humans to basically meet, to be more precise, for women, men and also for people who are interested in each other, to meet, to have fun to start with and eventually to lead to the purpose of human breeding for younger groups, and continue to have fun for the older groups who have finished their biological obligations.

 We are animals who are born to live together in general.
 We feel lonely when we are alone or not connected.
 We have to be connected one way or another, whether physically, mentally or spiritually, in activities, in thoughts or in understanding our common stories.
 Other people are just like mirrors of ourselves, so we need to form gangs to see and feel ourselves.

 Dating sites are booming in recent decades.
 They have opened new online venues for those who have exhausted their immediate environment gene pool or human resources to go beyond for more chances.

 Admit it or not, the world has greatly changed, in all matters including relationship, or we can also say that it is the knowledge and conscience of human existence and relationship that have changed because of the development of science/social science and technology.
 But the world has also always been the same in the essence of many key matters such as in relationship as human nature has always stayed similar.
-The difference is only that humans now know ourselves better, or to better say, humans now are allowed or allow ourselves to know ourselves with more transparency and we choose a pragmatic guiltless innocent and pragmatic way of living the changes of our feelings on the paths of personal and relationship evolutions.
+The difference is only that humans now know ourselves better, or to better say, humans now are allowed or allow ourselves to know ourselves with more transparency and we choose a guiltless and pragmatic way of living the changes of our feelings on the paths of personal and relationship evolutions.